tdewolff/canvas/README.md

 * Add path splitting at lengths -> support converting path into dashes and spacings
 * Add offsetting of path (expand / contract), tricky with overlap
 * Add support for easier usage of projections / viewboxes?
+* Convert lines to cubic Beziérs to smooth out the path

 Optimization